ALSETLab/NYPAModelTransformation/OpenIPSLVerification/VerificationRoutines/OpenModelica/README.md

-# Dymola Python Testing Scripts
+# Open Modelica Python Testing Scripts

-This folder contains the Python scripts that will the Python scripts that verify the Dymola-developed OpenIPSL Modelica models against their PSS/E counter parts.
+This folder contains the Python scripts that will the Python scripts that verify the Open Modelica-developed OpenIPSL Modelica models against their PSS/E counter parts.
 The scripts have various options and all of the results are automatically outputted to the result directory.

 ## Folder Structure
 This folder contains 3 main subfolders: